-Building and sustaining great teams isn’t just confined to the corporate workplace; everyone from Navy SEALs teams through to improv comedy groups rely on fostering and developing an effective system in which each team member can perform to the best of their abilities and deliver high-quality results.
+Building and sustaining great teams isn’t just confined to the corporate workplace; everyone from Navy SEAL teams through to improv comedy groups rely on fostering and developing an effective system in which each team member can perform to the best of their abilities and deliver high-quality results.

 In his best selling book The Culture Code, author Daniel Coyle outlines a selection of key concepts which some of the most successful teams have adopted in order to perform at the highest level.

-A healthy company culture should aim to foster an environment in which innovation can flourish, engaging employees and allowing teams to work together to solve problems and perform beyond expectations.
+Healthy company culture should aim to foster an environment in which innovation can flourish, engaging employees and allowing teams to work together to solve problems and perform beyond expectations.

 Let’s take a look at some of the core principles you can apply to help foster effective groups in your company’s culture: